nasa/AprilNav/README.md

 ./build/bin/AprilNav
 ```

-***Note: Be sure to specify he propper tag size using the -S flag.
+***Note: Be sure to specify the propper tag size using the -S flag.
 Display a list of additional customizations using the -h flag

 ## Authors